top of page

 There are forums dedicated to the precise grading of faces.
 There are men, some barely past adolescence, who have submitted their photographs for strangers to rate and rank them with the detached efficiency of livestock assessors at an Australian regional agricultural show.

 This is not fringe behaviour, and it isn’t new, but there has been a lot of coverage of it in the media this week.
-A 2023 analysis published in the journal New Media and Society documented the scale at which these communities have migrated from the dark corners of forums like 4chan and Reddit into mainstream platforms, embedding their ideology into the visual grammar of TikTok and YouTube in ways that evade content moderation because they do not appear to be extremist.
+2025 Research documented the scale at which these communities have migrated from the dark corners of forums like 4chan and Reddit into mainstream platforms, embedding their ideology into the visual grammar of TikTok and YouTube in ways that evade content moderation because they do not appear to be extremist.
 They look like self-help.